controlplaneio/workshop-2018-kc-seattle-secure-kubernetes-deployment-pipelines/01-Installing-Harbor.md

     If you get a `400 Bad Request` error, wait a minute and try again.

-4. Head to `<Minikube_IP>:30003/harbor/sign-in` to login to the Harbor UI.
+4. Run `minikube ip` to get your cluster's IP address.
+Head to `<Minikube_IP>:30003/harbor/sign-in` to log in to the Harbor UI.
 Username is `admin`, password is `kubecon1234`.
 You may need to add a security exception in the browser as not all browsers use the system's certificate pool (where you just added the Harbor CA), and so they won't trust Harbor.